Commute Trip Reduction

 Worksite Commute Survey

 Each CTR-affected worksite is required to measure employee drive-alone rates every 2 years.
 WSDOT provides the survey tool and ETCs send employees a survey link to take the 2-minute survey online.
 It’s pretty simple!
+Most sites complete the survey between May and September of even years, with a makeup period in odd years.

 Employer Program Report

-January to March 2025
+Due by March 2025

 Upcoming Trainings for ETCs